Nihondaira Plateau and Kunozan 日本平・久能山

 How to Get There

-The plateau is best accessed by bus or car.
+The plateau is best accessed by fixed-route bus or car.

-Take a bus from Shizuoka Station to the Nihondaira stop, which takes about 50 minutes.
+Take a bus from Shizuoka Station to the Nihondaira stop, which takes about 40 minutes.
 The plateau is a short walk away.
-If you're driving, it takes about 40 minutes from the Shizuoka Shimizu Interchange on the Tomei Expressway.
-There is parking on the hilltop.
+If you're driving, it takes about 30 minutes from the Shizuoka Shimizu Interchange on the Tomei Expressway.